-FY 2022/232023/24 Objective: Continue work on renovating the community center building and park grounds.
+FY 2023/24 Objective: Continue work on renovating the community center building and park grounds.
 Update the Master Plan to include the City-owned parcel north of the Skate Park.
 The next priority project for the Master Plan is to design and construct the new Tot Lot.

-- Design and construction of the Tot Lot playground consistent with the Park's Master Plan. (this task is well underway) - Incorporate new property north of Skate Park into La Colonia Park Master Plan.
-Assess potential to form a Council Subcommittee to address interim measures to clean up the property and make it more presentable to the community.
-This task is completed. - Identify funding sources for remainder of design and initial phased improvements including ADA items. - Complete various Maintain improvements to building and grounds. - Analyze interior lighting in the Community Center and research possibility of installing more windows.
-Installation of windows was determined to be infeasible.
-Interior lighting has been converted to LED.
-Task Completed - Explore potential opportunities with the vacant property to the north of the park. - Conduct routine maintenance of the Heritage Museum.
+- Design and construct the Tot Lot playground consistent with the Park's Master Plan. - Identify funding sources for remainder of design and initial phased improvements including ADA items. - Maintain improvements to building and grounds. - Explore potential opportunities with the vacant property to the north of the park. - Conduct routine maintenance of the Heritage Museum.